|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a small pan add all ingredients for yakiniku sauce and heat over medium-low heat until cooked through, about 2 minutes.
+In a small pan, add soy sauce, mirin, sugar, sesame oil, garlic, ground sesame seeds, and roasted sesame seeds and heat over medium-low heat until cooked through, about 2 minutes.

-Using a strainer, strain the yakiniku sauce to remove the garlic clove and set the sauce aside.
+Using a strainer, strain yakiniku sauce to remove garlic clove and set the sauce aside.

 If you are using vegetables such as bell peppers, mushrooms, scallions, or summer squash, slice into strips or circles.
 Broccoli florets can be kept as is or made smaller; green beans should be trimmed and baby bok choy left whole.

-In a large skillet, heat about 1 tablespoon of olive oil; add the sliced onion and vegetables and saute until tender over medium-high heat.
-Remove the vegetables from the pan and set aside on a plate.
+In a large skillet, heat about 1 tablespoon of olive oil over medium-high.
+Add the sliced onion and vegetables and saute until tender.
+Remove vegetables from pan and set aside on a plate.

-Add more olive oil to the skillet to coat evenly.
-Add the beef and cook until the desired doneness.
+Add more olive oil to skillet to coat evenly.
+Add beef and cook until it reaches desired doneness.

-Return the cooked vegetables to the pan and then pour some yakiniku sauce over the beef and vegetables to coat evenly.
+Return cooked vegetables to pan and then pour some yakiniku sauce over beef and vegetables to coat evenly.

 Into 2 deep bowls, spoon the hot cooked rice.
-Top with the beef and vegetable mixture.
-Serve extra yakiniku sauce on the side as needed.
+Top with beef and vegetable mixture.
+Serve extra yakiniku sauce on the side, as needed.